Send & Receive

 For networks with variable fees (Bitcoin, Ethereum), the desktop application offers a few presets:

-- Economy — cheapest, may take longer to confirm
+- Slow — cheapest, may take longer to confirm

 - Normal — balanced speed/cost, usually fine